 Next, assess the materials used in the watch.
 Check if the case is made of high-quality metals such as stainless steel or precious metals like gold or platinum.
 Look for scratch-resistant sapphire crystal on the face of the watch, which ensures durability and prevents damage over time.
 Additionally, consider the strap or bracelet material, ensuring it is made of genuine leather or sturdy metal.

-See also How to Care for the Crystal and Case of Your Skeleton Watch
+See also How to Use the Stopwatch and Timer Features on Your Activity Tracker Watch

 Furthermore, evaluate the movement of the watch.
 Observe the sweep of the second hand to ensure a smooth, continuous motion.
 Investigate if the movement is automatic, mechanical, or quartz, each with its own advantages and characteristics.
 Finally, take into account the brand’s reputation for producing high-quality timepieces.
 Do some research to understand the brand’s history, reputation, and commitment to craftsmanship.
 Look for reviews and feedback from other watch enthusiasts to gain insight into the brand’s overall quality and reliability.